Bunga Citra Lestari: Personal life

-Bunga Citra Lestari's name is translated as "flower with an everlasting image".
-She is also known by the acronym BCL.

-Bunga Citra was married to Ashraf Sinclair, a Malaysian actor, from 8 November 2008 until his death in 2020.
-After they got married, Bunga and Ashraf acted in the same film, Saus Kacang.
-They have a son, Noah Sinclair, born on 22 September 2010.
-Ashraf, who was also an entrepreneur, died on 18 February 2020 and was laid to rest in San Diego Hills, West Java.
+Bunga Citra Lestari’s name has been interpreted as meaning “flower with an everlasting image”, and she is widely known by the acronym BCL.
+She married Malaysian actor Ashraf Sinclair on 8 November 2008.
+They had one son, Noah Sinclair, born on 22 September 2010.
+Sinclair, who was also an entrepreneur, died on 18 February 2020 and was buried at San Diego Hills, West Java.

-On 2 December 2023, she married Tiko Aryawardhana, a divorcee with three children in Bali.
-Aryawardhana married Arina Winarto in 2014 but separated in October 2021.
+On 2 December 2023, Lestari married Tiko Aryawardhana, a divorced father of three children, in Bali..